Skip to content

 6. Exchange and complete

-Once the mortgage is formally offered and your solicitor completes all searches, you exchange contracts and pay your deposit.
-Completion follows shortly after — the day you collect your keys.
+Once the mortgage offer is formal and your solicitor has finished the searches, you exchange contracts and pay your deposit.
+Completion follows soon after, and that is the day you collect the keys.

 About the writer